 A beautiful 13th century shrine, Ananta Vasudev Temple was built by Queen Chandrika.
 The presiding deity is Lord Krishna.
 The temple resembles the Lingaraj temple but the intricate carvings and Vaishnavite sculptures are no less a treat to the eyes and draw tourists in large numbers.

 The Lingaraj Temple is a historical place in Odisha situated in the city of Bhubaneswar and is the largest one situated in the city.
-Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by the King Jajati Keshari.
-It is highly revered because of the fact that the Linga here, which is the phallic form of Lord Shiva, is believed to have appeared naturally.
+Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by King Jajati Keshari.
+It is highly revered because of the fact that the Shivalingam, a manifestation of Lord Shiva, is believed to have appeared naturally.
 It rises to a massive height of 8 inches above the floor level and is about 8 feet in diameter as well.
 Lingaraj Temple is located in the old part of Bhubaneswar Town and can be easily reached using local transport.

 Sambalpur is the gateway to the western zone of Orissa.
 It abounds in prolific rivers, lavish hills, lush green forests and affluent wildlife.
 There are also several temples holding great significance, with people coming from all over with a strong sense of faith and the holy deity bestowing happiness and wealth upon the devotees.
 The history of Sambalpur dates back to prehistoric times.
 It is mentioned in the book of Ptolemy and records of Xuanzang.
 Later in the 4th century, Samudragupta defeated King Mahendra of Koshala and Sambalpur fell in his territory.
 Over the decades, it was ruled by multiple dynasties, including the Paduvanti, Samavanti and the Chauhans before being annexed by the British in 1804.